ym001/distancia/docs/BrayCurtis.rst

 Academic Reference
 ------------------

-For further reading and a deeper understanding of the Bray-Curtis distance, refer to the original paper:
+For further reading and a deeper understanding of the Bray-Curtis distance, refer to the original paper :footcite:t:`braycurtis`:

-:footcite:t:``

 .. footbibliography::

-   braycurtis

 Conclusion
 ----------